 Meet the Housemaster

-Dougal Lyon became HM of Thomason in September 2018 when he joined Haileybury as a teacher of Geography.
+Dougal Lyon became HM of Thomason in September 2018 and teaches Geography.

 Tutors and HPA representative